bitwarden/android/bridge/README.md

 ## Building

-To build an aar for inclusion in consumer applications, run:
+To build an AAR for inclusion in consumer applications, run:

     ```sh
     $ ./gradlew bridge:assembleRelease